 Figure 5.
 Top: Region of the human chromosome 8 where HPV18 is integrated in HeLa cells.
 Characters in circles show breakpoints.
 Middle: The circular HPV18 genome.
 The red line indicates the Detection Sequence.
 A single primer pair in the Detection Sequence was used to enrich the HPV18 integration sites and the surrounding HeLa genome.
 Below: Schematic representation of three inegration sites of HPV18 (green) into the human genome (blue) in HeLa cells.

-Notes and references

-- 1. Adey A, Burton JN, Kitzman JO, et al. The haplotype-resolved genome and epigenome of the aneuploid HeLa cancer cell line.
-Nature.
-2013;500(7461):207-211. doi:10.1038/nature12064 - 2.
+Conclusion

+The Xdrop[®] technology is a novel targeted DNA enrichment method with the unique feature that native DNA fragments can be selected, enriched and sequenced.
+This allows enriching for large genomic portions (~100kb), including unknown regions.
+The long fragments generated with Xdrop[®] method are not only suitable for long-read sequencing but also can provide valuable context information with short-read sequencing.

+Peer-reviewed paper

+This data is also published here:

 Madsen EB, et al. (2020) Xdrop: Targeted sequencing of long DNA molecules from low input samples using droplet sorting.
 Hum Mutat.
-2020;41(9):1671-1679. doi:10.1002/humu.24063

-This application was developed collaboration with Ida Höijer and Adam Ameur from Science for Life Laboratory, Uppsala, Uppsala University, Sweden.

-Funding by Eurostars and EU Horizon 2020 research and innovation program (project E!10942 DNANext).
+2020;41(9):1671-1679. doi:10.1002/humu.24063 Acknowledgements This application was developed collaboration with Ida Höijer and Adam Ameur from Science for Life Laboratory, Uppsala, Uppsala University, Sweden, and partially funded by Eurostars and EU Horizon 2020 research and innovation program (project El10942 DNANext).
+References and notes Adey A, Burton JN, Kitzman JO, et al. The haplotype-resolved genome and epigenome of the aneuploid HeLa cancer cell line.
+Nature.
+2013;500(7461):207-211. doi:10.1038/nature12064 Samplix® and Xdrop® are registered trademarks of Samplix ApS.
+Oxford Nanopore® is a registered trademark of Oxford Nanopore Technologies.
+Copyright © 2023 Samplix ApS